 99.5% Destruction Efficiency Design

-A residence time of 2 seconds at 1650°F was proposed to achieve an average destruction efficiency of 99.5 percent.
+A residence time of two seconds at 1650°F was proposed to achieve an average destruction efficiency of 99.5 percent.
 Actual compliance test data demonstrated destruction efficiency in excess of 99.9 percent.
 In order to guarantee the high destruction efficiency that this project required, additional steps were taken to reduce the air not fully treated when the airflow changed direction.
 For the 99.5-percent destruction guarantee, the system was designed with three chambers.
 At any one time, one chamber would act as an inlet and one as an outlet, while the third was being purged.
 After serving as an inlet chamber, each chamber would be purged with heated clean air during the next cycle.
 The purge air would be heated to minimize the potential for HCI gas water vapor condensation and the resultant corrosion potential, even though high nickel and molybdenum alloys were used to resist corrosive effects.
-It would then become and outlet chamber during the next cycle.
+It would then become an outlet chamber during the next cycle.
 The three-chamber design also minimized any inlet/outlet bypass during valve cycling.

 Acid Gas Scrubber

 The acid gas scrubber was designed to process the maximum exhaust capacity of the RTO exhaust, including the purge air containing HCI vapor, providing 99.5-percent HCI removal.
 The horizontal quench was designed to cool the RTO exhaust to approximately 150°F. The re-circulation pumps provided water into the adiabatic quench through three separate spray headers.
 The air temperature was reduced to 150°F at the quench outlet.
 The water that was not evaporated flowed to the recycle sump.
 Approximately 50 percent of the HCI was scrubbed in the scrubber quench.
 The air left the horizontal quench and entered the bottom of a counter-current packed tower scrubber.
-Water and caustic solution was sprayed in the top of the tower.
+Water and caustic solution was sprayed on the top of the tower.
 The remaining acid gases were absorbed by the solution as the air passed up the column.
 The air passed through a mist eliminator to remove entrained water before exiting the scrubber column.
 A sodium hydroxide solution was added to the re-circulating water to neutralize the adsorbed HCI and form sodium chloride (salt water), the sodium hydroxide addition rate controlled by pH analyzer.
 Salt water blow-down was controlled by a conductivity analyzer and by adding makeup water, causing sump overflow.
 The company worked closely with the customer and the consultant throughout the bid process, suggesting options and clarifying details on this major environmental project, and was also commissioned to install the systems.
-A tight site location necessitated the careful use of over-sized cranes so as to ensure no interference with or rupture of critical pant gas, air and nitrogen lines.
+A tight site location necessitated the careful use of over-sized cranes so as to ensure no interference with or rupture of critical plant gas, air and nitrogen lines.
 Heavy rains throughout much of the process further complicated installation but ultimately the installation of all the equipment and the tie-in of the ductwork, electric and controls, without affecting process, were achieved.
-The result was a system, which surpassed the customer's objective of 99.5 percent destruction efficiency and ensured compliance with the EPA's pharmaceutical MACT.
+The result was a system, which surpassed the customer’s objective of 99.5 percent destruction efficiency and ensured compliance with the EPA’s pharmaceutical MACT.